• Skip to primary navigation

 • Other Techniques

-• Resources
+• Tutorials

 3D Fondant Letters for Cake Decorating

-Poster showing 4 different cakes with 3d fondant letters decoration
+Poster showing 4 different cakes with 3d fondant letters decoration.

 My 3D fondant letters are made using cutters.
 I bought these from a local cake decorating shop.
 The cutters themselves are quite thick, making it easy to cut out thick pieces of fondant letters.